numerical-websnapse/numerical-websnapse-client/README.md

----

 # Numerical WebSnapse

 This is a project for visualizing and simulating **Numerical Spiking Neural P Systems**.
 The live application can be accessed [here](https://numerical-websnapse.vercel.app).
+A [tutorial](https://drive.google.com/file/d/1oy0i2VVDa_jKAVLAC8pSj34cjUekfjlv/view) for using the application is also provided.

 To clone the project: